Full-time Intellectual Property Faculty

 is available online

-, Assistant Professor of Law, brings to the Drake Intellectual Property Law Center her expertise in patent law and biotechnology.
-She is registered to practice before the U.S. Patent and Trademark Office and sits on the Board of Directors of the Iowa Intellectual Property Law Association.
-Before joining Drake University Law School, she was a Westerfield Fellow at Loyola University New Orleans College of Law, where she taught a course on issues lying at the intersection of intellectual property and human rights.
-In 2009, she was named one of the “Most Supportive” law professors by the A.P.
+Before joining Drake University Law School, Professor Johnson was a Westerfield Fellow at Loyola University New Orleans College of Law, where she taught a course on issues lying at the intersection of intellectual property and human rights.
+She was also named one of the “Most Supportive” law professors by the A.P.
 Tureaud Chapter of the Black Law Students Association at Loyola.

 .
 She was an honors graduate of Clemson University, receiving her B.S. in Biosystems Engineering.